hvieira/python-playground/django-api/README.md

 - all entities should have UUID for ids
 - expired user API tokens should be removed
 - [x] static analysis of code - isort, black, ...
+- separate test runs for unit and integration/api tests.
+The latter are slower and should be run separately
 - all dates/timestamps should be in UTC timezone
 - all DB entities should have `created`, `updated`, `deleted` timestamps
 - DB entities should not be hard deleted from the DB, instead the `deleted` timestamps should be set